5 Must Know Etiquette When Doing Business In Hong Kong

 Learn To Speak Chinese

 Generally speaking, you’ll find two main languages spoken in Hong Kong; Cantonese and Mandarin.
 Being fluent in both is a huge plus, but if you have to settle for one, choose Cantonese.
 Mandarin might be spoken by more people in China, but the local dialect spoken by most people in Hong Kong is Cantonese.
 Even knowing just a few words of greetings or gratitude is enough.
 Not knowing any Chinese puts you in a very disadvantageous situation.
+You can purchase a basic Chinese language tutorial online and get a chance to avail a coupon code.

 Avoid Acting Familiar